vishalvibes/wis/README.md

 // ${action_endpoint_x}: (n+1)th level heirarchy endpoints
 ```

-### Workflow 2
+## Workflow 2

-`/ask`
+Workflow 2 (Ask Workflow) is recommended only for more complex web applications with the resources to create their own LLM application.

+This is a more futuristic workflow, where one agent talks to the other.

+Any workflow that implements this workflow is mandated to create a `/ask` route.

+An external user agent could query `/ask` in natural language and get things done directly without running any loops.

+This obviously means that the loop is run by web applications own agent internally and all the processing has been shifted to the application side instead of users side.

+This would take more effort to create, hence not recommended for smaller applications.

 ![Workflow 2](https://i.imgur.com/D3OkqTq.png)

-The `/features` endpoint serves as a discovery mechanism for AI to ascertain what the service can do, while the `/ask` endpoint provides a way for AI to engage with those features using natural language.
+The `/actions` endpoint serves as a discovery mechanism for AI to ascertain what the service can do then query endpoints in a loop, while the `/ask` endpoint provides a way for AI to engage with the application using natural language.

-~~Describe your solution to the problem.~~

-Provide examples and describe how they work. -> Maps + Food + Cab booking integration

-Show how your solution is better than current workarounds: is it cleaner, safer, or more efficient? -> Current workarounds only work on one web app at a time and scrape UI

 ## Comparison With Current Workarounds

+Current workarounds are either trying to create an agent that could interract with frontend interfaces that are primarily built for humans.

+Or are trying to integrate one web application at a time, which restricts small developers to build general purpose agents and applications with ease.

-## Examples
+## Example

-~~## Detailed design~~

-~~Describe the design of the solution in detail.
-This should include an exact description of the changes to the contents of the OpenAPI specification.
-That description should include a extract of each section of the OpenAPI specification which is impacted by the proposal with all proposed modifications applied.
-These extracts may be provided through additional files which are identified and described in this section.~~

-## Backwards compatibility
+## Backwards compatibility and Benefits

-Proposals should be structure so that they can be handled by existing OAS compliant software.
-Any potential issues should be identified and discussed.

-### Seamless Integration

-Gradual Adoption: WIS allows for incremental implementation alongside existing features.
+**Gradual Adoption:** WIS allows for incremental implementation alongside existing features.

-Modular Approach: Acts as an independent module, leaving the core
+**Modular Approach:** Acts as an independent module, leaving the core application unchanged.
-application unchanged.

-### Preservation of Existing Infrastructure

-Utilization of Current APIs: Enhances current APIs with AI capabilities without fundamental changes.
+**Utilization of Current APIs:** Enhances current APIs with AI capabilities without fundamental changes.

-No Downtime Required: Integrates with current systems without service interruptions.
+**No Downtime Required:** Integrates with current systems without service interruptions.

-### Flexible Deployment

-Independent Updates: Permits isolated updates to the AI layer without affecting the main application.
+**Independent Updates:** Permits isolated updates to the AI layer without affecting the main application.

-Optional Use: Provides AI functionalities as an optional layer for users who wish to utilize it.
+**Optional Use:** Provides AI functionalities as an optional layer for users who wish to utilize it.

-### Risk Mitigation

-Phased Roll-Out: Enables controlled, step-wise integration to assess impact and performance.
+**Phased Roll-Out:** Enables controlled, step-wise integration to assess impact and performance.

-Fallback Mechanisms: Offers traditional service methods as a backup to maintain continuity.

-### Forward Compatibility

-Scalable for Future AI Advancements: Ensures the system can evolve with AI technology.

-Adaptation to AI Progress: Allows enhancements to the WIS component as AI develops, without disrupting the existing application.

-## Alternatives considered

-Describe alternative approaches to addressing the same problem, and why you chose this approach instead.